19th Primetime Emmy Awards

 The 19th Emmy Awards, later known as the 19th Primetime Emmy Awards, were handed out on June 4, 1967, at the Century Plaza Hotel in Los Angeles, California.
 The ceremony was hosted by Joey Bishop and Hugh Downs.
+24 awards were presented.
 Winners are listed in bold and series' networks are in parentheses.

 The top show of the night was Mission: Impossible, which won three major awards.
 Don Knotts won his fifth Emmy for Outstanding Performance by an Actor in a Supporting Role in a Comedy.
 This record still stands.